TOLoneWolf/curse-to-gdl-converter-python/README.md

 gdl's instance folder needs to be lower case "instances" and not "Instances" to be detected with version 0.1.0.
+curseforge apps is upper case "Instances"

 example paths:

 `C:\Users\<User>\AppData\Roaming\gdlauncher_next\instances`
 `D:\gdl\instances`